• Home

 Consignment Deadline.

-Consignments open December 1st and will close February 3rd.
+Consignments open January 1st and will close February 3rd.
 We will not accept TBAs.
 We understand that several factors can get in the way of sending in consignments.
-However, as a way to try and prevent "last minute scramble," horses that are consigned after January 31st will be numbered as they are received.
-Meaning, if there are 200 horses consigned at midnight on January 31st, the first available number on Febryary 1st will be 201 and proceed in chronological order.
+However, as a way to try and prevent "last minute scramble," we have implemented our online consignment form.
+This form must be completed and submitted by February 3rd.
+YOU WILL HAVE TO UPLOAD YOUR COGGINS TEST IN THE CONSIGNMENT FORM.

 PLEASE REMEMBER.